Parents' guide to teen tampons: pros & cons explained | luna app

 For more details about safety and tampon use, you might find this doctor’s explanation about tampons and teens helpful.

-It’s also worth addressing the recent study about there being lead in tampons.
 If you are concerned about this, luna's article "Is there really lead in tampons?" explores this.

 Tampons are a safe and convenient way to manage periods and might work well for teens who feel comfortable using them, especially those who are sportier or like to swim.